tyconsulting/blog.tyang.github.io/_posts/2020-02-27-puppet-facts-detecting-cloud-providers-for-windows-vms.md

 <a href="https://blog.tyang.org/wp-content/uploads/2020/02/image-1.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2020/02/image_thumb-1.png" alt="image" width="583" height="115" border="0" /></a>

 So how does it work? for GCP and AWS, it’s pretty easy.
 All I needed to check is the VM serial number from the Win32_Bios WMI class.
-The AWS VM serial number starts with “ec2”, and the GCP VM starts with “GoogleCloud”.
+The AWS VM serial number starts with "ec2", and the GCP VM starts with "GoogleCloud".

 Azure VM is a bit of complicated.
 You won’t be able to differentiate Hyper-V VM or Azure VM by querying WMI.
 However, Azure VMs are shipped with a built-in REST Endpoint called Azure Instance Metadata service (<a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service">https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service</a>).
 By using querying this local endpoint on an Azure VM, you can retrieve metadata of the VM, i.e. location, resource Id, resource Group, etc. So the Puppet facts I developed simply query this endpoint, if the HTTP response code is 200, then it’s an Azure VM.